 - The amount of carbon saved by the elimination of tiny plastic toiletries by guest accommodations will be significant, with chains like IHG and Marriot already making the switch to bulk containers

-- Hotels may be able to learn from the experience of organizations that recycle bar soap when formulating long-term sustainability plans.
+- Hotels may be able to learn from the experience of organisations that recycle bar soap when formulating long-term sustainability plans